 Then in a few short months from 1998 to early 2000, David and Jan were introduced to three major ministries that changed their lives forever: the works of Dallas Willard, the Life Model, and an inner healing prayer ministry.
 They began to pray with each other for healing from the wounds that their years of therapy had been unable to resolve, and God began to meet them in ways they had never imagined possible.
 David’s life-long depression began to lift, and he felt a renewed call to full time ministry.
 By the Fall of 2001, they had moved from Minneapolis to Pasadena so that David could attend Fuller Seminary, and by 2003 they were both involved in Shepherd’s House ministries.
 Not surprisingly, David was rather critical of the Life Model at first (it didn’t fit his theology!) and he challenged nearly everything about it.
 But eventually he came to accept it as the most comprehensive model he had ever seen on how God designed human beings to live and thrive.

 In the mean time, with help from still another mentoring ministry, David began to develop a conversational prayer life with God that opened still more doors to understanding just how much God wants a genuine relationship with each one of us.
-Since that time, one of David's passions has been to build up the spiritual development aspect of the Life Model into a robust description of how we can have a relationship with God that is substantive and life-giving.
-His desire is to provide an accessible bridge to transformation for all those Christians who, like himself, have struggled for years trying to understand why the Christian life doesn't seem to work.
-That is what led him to write the Forming module for the Thriving: Recover Your Life series, which he hopes will help Christians everywhere rediscover what it means to know God.
+Since that time, one of David’s passions has been to build up the spiritual development aspect of the Life Model into a robust description of how we can have a relationship with God that is substantive and life-giving.
+His desire is to provide an accessible bridge to transformation for all those Christians who, like himself, have struggled for years trying to understand why the Christian life doesn’t seem to work.
+That is what led him to write the Forming course, which he hopes will help Christians everywhere rediscover what it means to know God.